Skip to main content | Skip to section menu | Access keys.

 Copy Documents

 This discretionary/non statutory service is currently suspended with the exception of the provision of building warrants and/or completion certificates required for house sales.
-There are no immediate to mid term plans to re-introduce the full copy drawings/plans service.
+There are no current plans to re-introduce the full copy drawings/plans service.

 The Council is frequently asked to produce copies of building warrants, approved plans and/or completion certificates, usually in relation to the sale or purchase of a property.
 Under building regulations, these documents are restricted to interested parties who consist of current/prospective owners/tenants or current/prospective owners/tenants of a physically adjoining property.
 We require written confirmation of this status before any documents are released.
 If you are a legal representative working on behalf of an interested party then written confirmation is required that you are legally acting on behalf of that party.